-- "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" - Safer Recruitment Consortium - o "What to do if you are worried a child is being abused" DfE, March 2015 - o Early Years Foundation Stage 2021 Welfare Requirements - These documents can be found in / at: list locations e.g., staff room, reception and on My Concern intranet.
+- "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" - Safer Recruitment Consortium - o "What to do if you are worried a child is being abused" DfE, March 2015 - o Early Years Foundation Stage 2021 Welfare Requirements - These documents can be found in / at: staff room, reception, My Concern and the school intranet.

-1.5 Policy compliance, monitoring and review
+1.4 Policy compliance, monitoring and review

-- Broomhill bank school will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Annex A of KCSIE 2023 as appropriate. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Executive headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+- Broomhill Bank school will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Annex A of KCSIE 2024 as appropriate. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems, the Designated Safeguarding Lead and Executive Headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-2. Key Responsibilities
+2. KEY RESPONSIBILITIES